-This section explains how to install your Industrial Managed Switch and make the necessary connections.
-Please read the following topics and perform the procedures in the order presented.
-To install your Industrial Managed Switch on a desktop or shelf, follow these steps:
+This section describes how to install your Industrial Managed Switch and make connections to the Industrial Managed Switch.
+Please read the following topics and perform the procedures in the order being presented.
+To install your Industrial Managed Switch on a desktop or shelf, simply complete the following steps.

-This paragraph describes how to install the Industrial Managed Switch, including the installation points that need to be attended to.
+In this paragraph, we will describe how to install the Industrial Managed Switch and the installation points attended to it.